Roger Hyman, Pd.D.

 English-Canadian fiction; genres; the novel

 Roger Hyman teaches Canadian literature.
 His special interests are in Holocaust fiction and the analysis of various forms of power relationships in fiction and journals.
 He has written on the radical politics and their social implications in Irene Baird’s Waste Heritage, several articles on the critical response to, and the social assumptions in, the work of Hugh MacLennan, and on representations of gender and the Eurocentric-Aboriginal dialectic in Jacques Poulin’s Volkswagen Blues.
 He has lectured extensively on Canadian Holocaust fiction, and on the constructions of power and powerlessness in the Canadian novel.
 His book on A.M.
 Klein, Aught from Naught: A.M.
 Klein’s “The Second Scroll” was published in 1999.
-He is presently working on an analysis of Canadian Holocaust fiction.
+In 2018, he published an article on the misdirected critical response to Ethel Wilson’s Hetty Dorval, an article which dealt also with the novel’s concern with Indigeneity and its rebuttal of accepted attitudes to women and the family.
+In the same year he published an analysis of Charles Yale Harrison’s Generals Die in Bed.
+His fourth year seminars deal with the Canadian Holocaust novel, aspects of Canadian documentary art and the Canadian short story.
 His graduate seminars have discussed issues of power and marginalization generally, the absolutes of those polarities as constructed in Holocaust fiction, and the aesthetic issues in the writing and reading of such fiction.
-He also teaches a fourth year seminar on the Canadian Holocaust novel.

 Aught from Naught: A. M. Klein’s The Second Scroll.
 Victoria: English Literary Studies (University of Victoria Press), 1999.